mafintosh/bashkit/README.md

 	curl https://raw.github.com/mafintosh/bashkit/master/install | sh && . ~/.bashkit/bashrc

 This will install a commandline tool called `bashkit`.
-Run `bashkit` to print all available options
+Run `bashkit` to print all available options.

 ## My first app

 After you installed `bashkit` you can start making your own command-line apps.
-The following program will print hello world
+The following program will print hello world.

 ``` sh
 #!/bin/bash